 Set your Wi-Fi router's DHCP lease time to at least 2 hours.
 This can help ensure your Nest products stay connected to your network.
 Any setting lower than 2 hours may prevent your Nest products from reconnecting to your network, even if the connection drops out for half a second or less.

 During setup, port 11095 is used to connect some Nest products to the app.
 If you’re having trouble connecting your Nest product, you may need to temporarily unblock port 11095 in your Wi-Fi router’s settings to finish setup.
 Once your Nest product appears in the app, you can close port 11095 again.

 You shouldn’t need to open specific TCP or UDP network ports for inbound traffic for daily use of your Nest products.
 If you can check your email or use online banking with your browser, the needed ports are already open.

 If you have MAC address filtering enabled for added network security, the MAC addresses of your Nest products must be added to the list of authorized devices.
 You can use your router’s software to view the MAC addresses of all devices on your network.
 Refer to your router's documentation for instructions.

 802.11 wireless networks

 If you have an 802.11 ac router or range extender, make sure 802.11 b/g/n is turned on as well.
 802.11 ac is supported by only some Nest products.

-If you’ve changed your Wi-Ffi network or router settings, some of your Nest products may appear offline in the Nest app, so you may need to manually reconnect your Nest products to your network.
+If you’ve changed your Wi-Fi network or router settings, some of your Nest products may appear offline in the Nest app.
+When this happens, you may need to manually reconnect your Nest products to your network.